Utsuls

 The Utsuls ([/hu˩ t͡saːn˧˨/]; 回辉人 (回輝人, Huíhuīrén)) are a Chamic-speaking ethnic group which lives on the island of Hainan and are considered one of the People's Republic of China's unrecognized ethnic groups.
-They are found on the southernmost tip of Hainan, in the two villages of Huihui (回辉) and Huixin (回新) of Tianya district in the city of Sanya.
+They are found on the southernmost tip of Hainan, in the two villages of Huihui (回辉) and Huixin (回新) of Tianya, Sanya.

 History

 The Utsuls are thought to be descendants of Cham refugees who fled their homeland of Champa in what is now modern Central Vietnam to escape the Vietnamese invasion.
 After the Vietnamese completed the conquest of Cham in 1471, sacking Vijaya, the last capital of the Cham kingdom, a Cham prince and about 1,000 followers moved to Hainan, where the Ming dynasty allowed them to stay.
 Several Chinese accounts record Cham arriving on Hainan even earlier, from 986, shortly after the Vietnamese captured the earlier Cham capital of Indrapura in 982, while other Cham refugees settled in Guangzhou.

 While most of the Chams fled Champa to Cambodia, a small business class fled northwards.
 How they came to acquire the name Utsul is unknown.

-Their population was greatly reduced during the Second Sino-Japanese War by the Japanese that more than 4,000 Utsuls were killed in Sanya as Chinese armies were hiding among them from the invading Japanese.
+Their population was greatly reduced during the Second Sino-Japanese War by the Japanese.
+More than 4,000 Utsuls were killed in Sanya by the invading Japanese in the Hainan Island Operation.
 Hundreds of Utsul Muslim houses and mosques in Sanya were destroyed by the Japanese in order to build an airport.

-Discrimination

-In 2020, it was reported that Beijing had started a religious crackdown aimed at the Utsul community as part of their political efforts.
-Restrictions included limiting the size of mosques, requiring a Chinese Communist Party member on mosque management committees, forbidding the use of Arabic words on food stalls (such as "halal"), and forbidding the wearing of hijab.